 This post may contain affiliate links.

 Creamy dreamy Protein Ice Cream satisfies your hankering for something sweet and packs in 18 grams of protein in the process.
 Bliss!
-Use any flavor protein powder and mix-ins you like to make it your own.
+Make it vanilla or chocolate flavored, then add your favorite toppings and mix-ins to make it your own.

 Get out of my dreams, get into my cone.